RbtsEvrwhr-Riley/CellSol/website/content/cellsol-equipment/esp32/case-designs.md

-A waterproof case for the ESP32 WiFi Pylon is in development.
+We currently have two case designs for the ESP32 WiFi Pylon developed.

-In the meantime, there are many Lora32 cases on Thingiverse that will hold a battery and your antenna.
-Here is our recommendation for now.
+These are not very weather resistant; we recommend using them for pocket pylons, or for indoor use, and applying a gasket and transparent screen protector film on the exposed ports.
+Layer sealant, such as silicone paint or epoxy, may also help the weather resistance of this case.
+We recommend waterproof project boxes for outdoor use.

-https://www.thingiverse.com/thing:4313377 - TTGO model, this may work for the Heltec as well - by dioniss4ever
+https://www.thingiverse.com/thing:4660205 - Small case for just the LoRa32 and a battery

-We are currently working on adaptations of this for our packages, as well as having USB port support for the solar panel.
-We will also have a gasket design and guidelines for waterproofing.
+https://www.thingiverse.com/thing:4660207 - Large case that can take a bigger battery box, as well as have some room for instruments or other stuff